-Join me this Sunday the 28th, at 6:00 pm on Zoom, for our June Members Salon.
-We’ll be conducting things as usual, with the caveat that we’ll all be playing and critiquing from the comfort of our own homes.
-We’ve been having great turnouts for our online Zoom salons and I’m looking forward to seeing you all again Sunday!
+In the meantime, join us this Sunday the 27th at 6:00 pm on Zoom for our next Members Salon.
+We’ll all be playing and critiquing from the comfort of our own homes, as we have been for a good time now, so please plan on joining us for some fun and good music!
+We’ve been having great turnouts for our online Zoom salons and I’m looking forward to seeing you all again Sunday.

-The following Zoom meeting link should remain the same every month, so feel free to add it to your calendar.
+The following Zoom meeting link will remain the same every month, so feel free to add it to your calendar.

 Join Zoom Meeting